yangzhengtx/OCP/Authentication_Authorization/README.md

 Authentication and authorization are the two security layers responsible for enabling user interaction with the cluster.
 When a user makes a request to the API, the API associates the user with the request.
 The authentication layer authenticates the user.
 Upon successful authentication, the authorization layer decides to either honor or reject the API request.
 The authorization layer uses role-based access control (RBAC) policies to determine user privileges.

 # Authentication
+OCP doesn't store user credentials, instead OCP internal OAuth server uses the configured identity provider to determine the identity of the person making the request.
+Once the user is allowed to login OCP, OAuth server provides access tokens to authenticate users to the API.
 - Configuring an identity provider:
 - Configuring the internal OAuth Server: